 - At the end of your presentation, the display will return to the list of presenters in that session.

-Remember that the ASHG Photo Policy prohibits attendees from using cameras, including mobile phone and tablet cameras, and all other audio and/or video recording devices in all meeting session rooms.
+- Remember that the ASHG Photo Policy prohibits attendees from taking photos, videos, or audio recordings of speakers presenting their slides in all meeting session rooms.